 |Clare-Ann Fortune, PhD, PGDipClinPsy

 email@example.com I oversee the Youth Forensic Psychology Research Lab.
 I have previously worked in research roles including with the Institute of Criminology, Faculty of Law, University College Dublin, Ireland.
 I then trained as a clinical psychologist at the University of Auckland while I did my PhD.
 I have worked clinically in child and adolescent mental health services including for a specialist youth forensic service.
-As a lecturer in Clinical Forensic Psychology I currently teach across the clinical and forensic psychology programmes in the School of Psychology at Victoria University of Wellington.
-My key areas of research interest are risk assessment, offender rehabilitation and ethical issues associated with youth forensic psychology.You can view Clare-Ann’s staff profile on the Victoria University of Wellington website.
+As a senior lecturer in Clinical Forensic Psychology I currently teach across the clinical and forensic psychology programmes in the School of Psychology at Victoria University of Wellington.
+My key areas of research interest are risk assessment, offender rehabilitation and ethical issues associated with young people’s interactions with the justice system.You can view Clare-Ann’s staff profile on the Victoria University of Wellington website.

 Oliver Kitto, MSc(FPsy) – Finding meaning in behavioural predictors of child sexual reoffending: The Offence Characteristic Meaning Framework (OCMF).

 Jonathan Muirhead, MSc(FPsy) – Risky Business: Evaluating the Dynamic Risk Assessment for Offender Re-entry for Use with New Zealand Youth.

 Anna Ferguson, MSc(FPsy) – Comparing the validity of the DRAOR at predicting risk with youth and adult male offenders on community sentences in New Zealand.

 Jessica Scanlan, MSc(FPsy) – Comparing the validity of the DRAOR at predicting risk with adult women and male offenders on community sentences in New Zealand.
 Co-supervisor.